pytorch/torchtune/docs/source/basics/instruct_datasets.rst

 .. code-block:: yaml

+    # In config
+    tokenizer:
+      _component_: torchtune.models.gemma.gemma_tokenizer
+      path: /tmp/gemma-7b/tokenizer.model

     # Tokenizer is passed into the dataset in the recipe
     dataset:
       _component_: torchtune.datasets.instruct_dataset
       source: liweili/c4_200m
       split: train

 This will use the default column names "input" and "output".
-To change the column names, use the ``column_map`` argument.
+To change the column names, use the ``column_map`` argument (see :ref:`column_map`).

 Loading local and remote instruct datasets
 ------------------------------------------